Skip to main content

 • Local Historic Districts: District Standards.

-Staff will be in contact regarding administrative approvals for simple projects, which need pictures of existing conditions, a narrative scope of work, and any supporting materials or product specifications.
+2. Prepare your submission materials.
+Smaller projects can be approved by staff, and require at least pictures of existing conditions, a narrative scope of work, and a list of proposed materials or product specifications.
 Projects that require Landmarks Commission approval need to meet all submittal requirements on page 2 of the Landmarks Commission Application.

-While smaller projects can be approved administratively, larger projects must be reviewed by the commission.
+Staff will review submissions in the order they are received.
+Smaller projects can be approved administratively by staff, and if approved applicants will receive an email with the Certificate of Appropriateness.
+Larger projects must be reviewed by the Landmarks Commission.
 Please see the commission schedule for submittal and meeting dates.

-For more information on how to obtain a Certificate of Appropriateness, please see the video below:
+For assistance on how to obtain a Certificate of Appropriateness, see the video below:

 Obtaining a Certificate of Appropriateness Video